From predicting to learning dissipation from pair correlations of active liquids: Discussion

-Importantly, we show that neural networks are able to infer the dissipation very accurately by learning only from snapshots of positions.
-This important result illustrates the promise that neural networks, when suitably trained, can capture generic connections between microscopic features and macroscopic variables~\cite{Zdeborova2019, Butler2018}.
-It also solves the outstanding problem of how to evaluate reliably the dissipation based on data which are time-independent and easily accessible.
+Importantly, we show that neural networks are able to accurately infer the dissipation by learning only from snapshots of positions.
+This result illustrates the promise that neural networks, when suitably trained, can capture generic connections between microscopic features and macroscopic variables~\cite{Zdeborova2019, Butler2018}.
+It also solves the outstanding problem of how to reliably evaluate dissipation based on time-independent and easily accessible data.
 Indeed, the local polarization of active particles is difficult to access in experimental settings, in particular for isotropic particles, so that obtaining an accurate particle-based measurement of dissipation is generally challenging~\cite{Toyabe2010, Ahmed2016, Mizuno2018}.
-Besides, measuring currents to bound dissipation, as proposed in~\cite{Barato2015, Gingrich2016, Gladrow2016, Li2019}, has only limited applications to active systems without any obvious observable current, such as the one considered here.
+Besides, measuring currents to deduce bounds on dissipation, as proposed in~\cite{Barato2015, Gingrich2016, Gladrow2016, Li2019}, has only limited applications to active systems without any obvious observable current, such as the one considered here.

-In a machine learning architecture more complex than ours, the network could be trained to learn multiple filters, for instance, by considering filters decomposed as products of radial functions and spherical harmonics~\cite{tess2018}.
-The subsequent dense layer, which maps the results of the convolutions to the dissipation, could also rather be a {\it deep} neural network.
-With such a generalized network, we still expect to end up with a similar relation between dissipation and structure, where the filters are directly related to some derivatives of the microscopic interaction potential.
-In other words, generalized networks could have guided the discovery of this relationship.
-Then, we anticipate that such networks will be most useful in exploring further how dissipation can be inferred from structure, and to which extent the relationship put forward here needs potentially to be adapted, when considering other types of nonequilibrium liquids.

-\acknowledgements{ This work was mainly funded by support from a DOE BES Grant DE-SC0019765 to LT and SV. \'EF acknowledges support from an ATTRACT Investigator Grant of the Luxembourg National Research Fund.
-We gratefully acknowledge extremely useful discussions with Pratyush Tiwary. }
+This work was mainly funded by support from a DOE BES Grant DE-SC0019765 to LT, GR and SV (Theory,simulations and Machine learning).
+EF was funded by the Luxembourg National Research Fund (FNR), grant reference 14389168.